How does it work?

-Find us at one of our pop-up locations, festivals, our NEW Reno location (coming June 2019) or book us for your private event.
+Find us at one of our locations or book us for your private event or festival.
 We'll have you sign a consent form and provide a basic health history questionnaire; and then we'll check your blood pressure, oxygen levels and heart rate.
 On your first visit and every 6 months, you will have a short consultation with one of our nurse practitioners.

 All IVs are placed by Registered Nurses, Advanced Practice Nurses and Doctors.
 You will see varying credentials after your providers name; RN, CRNA, NP, MD.